 In general, look for solar-heated shower devices when your destination has hot weather, and you are going by foot, and for electricity and gas-based when more space is available, and you are traveling in the car.

 For the first situation, Sea to Summit Pocket Summer Shower might be the best device for you, as it can shred to a tiny size and is not very pricy.

 For the second case, Ivation Outdoor Shower with an electric pump or Hottap V2 with propane gas in usage is the best solution.

 How many gallons for a camp shower are needed?

-It is always better to have a bigger water capacity, such as four gallons or more, but if not, two are still enough for one shower.
+It is always better to have a more extensive water capacity, such as four gallons or more, but if not, two are still enough for one shower.